08Karthi08/ReceiptStash_HCI584/Dev Guide.md

 Welcome to the ReceiptStash Developer's Guide!
 This document serves as a comprehensive resource for developers who want to contribute to or understand the inner workings of ReceiptStash, a web application for uploading and organizing receipts.
 It provides an overview of the software, installation, and deployment instructions, user interaction flow, known issues, and more.

 ## Installation and Deployment

-Assuming the developer has already read the user's guide and installed the project, here are additional considerations for deployment and administration:
+Here are additional considerations for deployment and administration:

 Ensure the correct versions of dependencies are installed by checking the requirements.txt file.